wp-plugins/kudobux-testimonial-widget/readme.txt

 == Description ==

 <h2>=Beta=</h2>
-<p>Kudobuzz Testimonial Widget plugin allows you to display social testimonials  or selected quotes on your WordPress blog.</p>
+<p>Kudobuzz Testimonial Widget plugin allows you to display social testimonials  or selected reviews on your website.</p>
 <p>Kudobuzz grabs all the positive and great things people are saying about you on social media(Facebook,Twitter,Blogs,G+,Emails...),
-filters them and display it on your website with an easy to customize clean widget.</p>
+filters them and display it on your website with an easy to customize clean widget.
+You can also collect reviews from your site visitors.</p>
-<p>With Kudobuzz you always get upto date testimonials on your website, this will wow your web visitors and improve your SEO drastically.
+<p>With Kudobuzz you always get upto date testimonials on your website, this will wow your web visitors and improve your SEO drastically.</p>
-It is easy to setup and 100% free.</p>

 = Main Features =
 1. Collecting testimonials from